Silk–Miller police murders: Operation Lorimer

 The police team investigating the murders was code-named Operation Lorimer.
 Victorian Police Minister Andre Haermeyer announced a A$500,000 reward for information about the murders, and later said he would consider increasing the reward.

 Evidence left at the scene of the crime included pieces of glass, suspected to be from the getaway car used by the killers.
 Police tested this glass and discovered it came from a late-model Hyundai hatchback.
 After extensive investigations, which took the team to the Hyundai factory in South Korea to obtain vital prosecution evidence, police narrowed down the exact make and model of the vehicle involved in the shootings from the glass samples.
 The vehicle was registered to the daughter of known criminal Bandali Debs.
 Police also recovered three spent bullet casings matching those fired from Miller's service revolver, indicating Miller's fourth shot likely hit the gunmen's car.
 Ballistics testing on the bullets recovered from the bodies of Silk and Miller revealed that two different firearms were used in the murders.
 Ballistics also revealed the bullets matched those recovered from the scenes of the armed robberies that Silk and Miller were investigating as part of Operation Hamada.

 Arrests

 On 24 September 2001, Debs, a father of five from Narre Warren, and Jason Joseph Roberts, boyfriend of Debs' daughter, an apprentice builder, of Cranbourne, faced charges relating to the murders of Silk and Miller as well as 13 other charges of armed robbery relating to offences alleged to have occurred between March and July 1998.

 Guilty verdict

-On 17 February 2003, the trial began in the Supreme Court of Victoria (VSC 30), heard by Justice Philip Cummins.
+On 17 February 2003, the trial began in the Supreme Court of Victoria, presided over by Justice Philip Cummins.
 On 23 February 2003, Debs and Roberts were found guilty of the murders and sentenced to life imprisonment.
 Debs served part of his sentence at maximum security Victorian prison HM Prison Barwon; and, during the 2022 retrial of Roberts, he appeared via video-link from Goulburn Supermax Prison in New South Wales.